 We carefully staff each engagement to best meet client needs.
 Grace, along with Savvy’s principals, associates, and business partners, bring an unmatched depth of experience and passion to maximize value addition.

 In addition to serving on corporate boards, Grace has served on the boards of the Harvard Club of Research Triangle, North Carolina School of Science and Math Foundation, Big Brothers Big Sisters, and the Leukemia & Lymphoma Society.
 She has also been commissioned as a Stephen Minister.
-She currently is an advisor to the NC Chinese Business Association, SoarTriangle, Innovate Raleigh and serves on the board of advisors for Elon University’s Love School of Business.
+She is an advisor to the NC Chinese Business Association, SoarTriangle, Innovate Raleigh and serves on the board of advisors for Elon University’s Love School of Business.

 A published author and motivational keynote speaker, Grace has been named Top 8 Asian-American Women of Influence by Audrey magazine.
 Following the tenth anniversary of a life changing cycling accident, Grace started writing Project Peak on climbing the mountains of life – business and beyond.
 Her interests include education, positive psychology, and endurance challenges.